CMST 1500 Exploring Communication 3 s.h.

 Theory, research, and application of CMC including examination of computer communication theories and relevant research methodologies, web design theory and critiques, blogging, podcasting, e-mailing, social media, multimedia storytelling.
 Design, implementation, and evaluation of CMC.

-Theory and research of group processes, critical thinking and creativity strategies, theory of group leadership and teamwork, conflict management and mediation, advanced group decision-making and problem solving, motivational strategies.
+Principles and practices of group processes, critical thinking and creativity strategies, theory of group leadership and teamwork through collaborative strategies, conflict management and mediation, advanced group decision-making and problem solving, motivational strategies.

 CMST 6970 Internship 3 s.h.